-- CEL/CUR 550.
+CEL/CUR 550.
 WHOLE SCHOOLS INSTITUTE: INTEGRATING FINE ARTS INTO THE CURRICULUM.
 Exploration of theory and practice for integrating the fine arts in the whole school curriculum.
 Hands on experiences.
 Admission by permission of instructor.
+3

-3 - CEL 565.
+CEL 565.
 PROBLEM AREAS IN ELEMENTARY EDUCATION.
+1-6

-1-6 - CEL 610.
+CEL 610.
 EFFECTIVE INSTRUCTION IN THE ELEMENTARY SCHOOL.
 A study of the characteristics of effective teaching in the elementary school with emphasis on research and literature in the field.
 3

-- CEL 611.
+CEL 611.
 CLASSROOM MANAGEMENT.
 A study of effective techniques for management and discipline in the classroom setting.
 Emphasis placed on current research and literature.
+3

-3 - CEL/CUR 612.
+CEL/CUR 612.
 DEVELOPMENT, ASSESSMENT AND EVALUATION.
 A study of assessment and evaluation theory based on developmental criteria from cognitive, social, language, motor, and affective domains.
+3

-3 - CEL 613.
+CEL 613.
 COMMUNICATIVE ARTS.
 Enlargement of basic language arts instruction with emphasis on all communicative media.
 Linguistics and creative language expression stressed as essentials to rhetoric.
+3

-3 - CEL 614.
+CEL 614.
 METHODS OF INSTRUCTION IN ELEMENTARY SCHOOLS.
 A study of the characteristics of effective teaching in the elementary school with emphasis on current research and literature in the field.
+3

-3 - CEL 617.
+CEL 617.
 SOCIAL STUDIES IN ELEMENTARY EDUCATION.
 Current practices and procedures for teaching social studies in the elementary school.
 Emphasis placed on unit organization as a basic instructional procedure.
+3

-3 - CEL 618.
+CEL 618.
 CURRICULUM THEORY DEVELOPMENT AND REVISION IN ELE-MENTARY EDUCATION.
 Formation and revision of curriculum from early childhood through the eighth grade level with supporting theories.
+3

-3 - CEL 620.
+CEL 620.
 FUNDAMENTALS OF EARLY CHILDHOOD EDUCATION.
 Identification and analysis of various aspects of early childhood education including theories, instructional practices and developmental stages.
 Major emphasis on current research.
+3

-3 - CEL 621.
+CEL 621.
 EDUCATION IN THE INTERMEDIATE GRADES.
 Analysis of various aspects of education for children in grades four through eight.
 Discussed will be theories, instructional strategies, and developmental stages.
+3

-3 - CEL 625.
+CEL 625.
 ISSUES IN ELEMENTARY EDUCATION.
 Analysis of various current topics in elementary education.
 Emphasis on current research in field.
+3

-3 - CEL 630.
+CEL 630.
 PRACTICUM IN ELEMENTARY EDUCATION.
 Analysis of problems in elementary education from a classroom perspective.
+3

-3 - CEL/CUR 650.
+CEL/CUR 650.
 DIMENSIONS OF LEARNING/INTERNSHIP.
 Supervised Internship.
 Emphases will include applying educational principles and theories to field experiences, understanding the link between theory and practice, and exploring current issues in education.
 Prerequisites: CUR 611; CEL/CUR 612; CSP 546; CEL/CSD 614.
+3

-3 - CEL 665.
+CEL 665.
 SPECIAL TOPICS IN ELEMENTARY EDUCATION.
 Study of selected topics central to the needs of majors in elementary education.
 Prerequisite for major field elective: consent of advisor and division chairman.
 May be taken for a maximum of 6 hours credit.
+1-6

-1-6 - CEL 689.
+CEL 689.
 INDIVIDUAL STUDIES.
+3

-3 - CEL 690.
+CEL 690.
 THESIS.
+6

+CEL 705.
+PRACTICUM IN EARLY CHILDHOOD EDUCATION (K-3).
+Emphasis on dealing with children in an early childhood setting.
+Development of inservice activities, attendance at conferences, professional publications, and professional presentations also emphasized.
 6